SRF zwei

 SRF zwei (Swiss Radio and Television Two) is a Swiss German-language free-to-air television channel run under the public SRG SSR broadcasting group.

 History

-The channel was launched in 1997 as 'SF 2' as the German-speaking replacement for the formerly nationwide second public channel S Plus (which originally launched in 1993 and was subsequently renamed 'Schweiz 4' (de) in 1995).
+The channel was launched in 1997 as 'SF 2' as the German-speaking replacement for the formerly nationwide second public channel S Plus (which originally launched in 1993 and was subsequently renamed Schweiz 4 in 1995).
 It is the second of the three national German-language channels in Switzerland (the others being SRF 1 and SRF info).

-SF 2 was renamed to 'SF zwei' on 5 December 2005, in order to differentiate it more from its sister channel SF 1.
+SF 2 was renamed to SF zwei on 5 December 2005, in order to differentiate it more from its sister channel SF 1.
 An HD version launched on 29 February 2012.

 Programming

 SRF zwei mainly broadcasts programmes aimed towards a younger audience.
 There is a heavy emphasis on movies, TV series and sporting events, much like its Austrian equivalent ORF 1.
 Feature films and TV series are often broadcast with both the German dub and the original soundtrack.

 From 1998 to 2003, a Nickelodeon-branded programming block was broadcast on SRF zwei (then known as SF 2) on weekdays between 10am and 5pm; there was a mixture of Nicktoons and Swiss productions, as well as live broadcasts featuring interactive games.
 In addition, a Junior-branded block was broadcast on weekend mornings; this was extended to weekdays from September 2003, replacing the Nickelodeon block.
 This too ended in December 2006, and was replaced by SF tubii, which was renamed Zambo in 2010.

 On 29 February 2012, a major programme overhaul was undertaken: the children's block Zambo was shortened and moved to SRF 1, due to programming on SRF zwei regularly being interrupted for sports broadcasts.
 In addition, The Simpsons was removed from its early evening slot due to poor ratings, and was replaced with a series of in-house productions.